Open Win Class

 Identifying Window Class Names

 The unsandboxed windows are identified by their window class name, which is an internal name given to the window by the application that created it.
 You can use a tool like WinSpy to identify window class names.
-The Resource Access Monitor tool in Sandboxie also displays window class names.
+The Resource Access Monitor tool in Sandboxie Classic and the Trace Logging tool in Sandboxie Plus also display window class names.